apache/stratos/samples/applications/simple/single-cartridge-app-multi-cloud/README.md

 Single Cartridge Application in a multi cloud environment
 =========================================================
-A simple application with a php cartridge in
+A simple application with a php cartridge in two AWS EC2 regions and Openstack on-premise deployment

 Application view
 ----------------